Down to Earth curated by CONNECT Curator-in-residence Kathy Cho

 Kathy Cho is a curator who produces exhibitions, events, images, and writing to collectively archive loose narratives of lived-experiences.
 Ongoing research includes expanding the visual and dialogic lexicon of Asian diaspora artists, and exploring the physical and digital architectures of affect.

-Currently based online and in New York, she is the Community Organizer and Program Curator for Feral File.
-She has previously contributed to art ecosystems in Baltimore, Chicago, Philadelphia, and London.
+Currently based in New York, she has previously contributed to art ecosystems in Baltimore, Chicago, Philadelphia, and London.